gcallah/MiscWriting/VoiceOfCommunity/voices.md

 Or when society has become widely corrupt and decadent, as happened in the Roman Empire, it may be the religious community, such as the early Christians, that needs to take the lead in resisting such immorality.

-The U.S. Constitution contains the sensible notion that a State governing a society containing a diversity of religious voices should be neutral between them: the State shall not establish a religion.
+The U.S. Constitution contains the sensible notion that a the government of a society containing a diversity of religious voices should be neutral between them: the government shall not establish a religion.
 But a grave misstep occurred when the understanding of what this meant was distorted to erect "a wall of separation between church and state."
 This idea was used to justify shutting religious voices out of the conversation altogether.